Zachary Zatara: Fictional biography

-One Year Later, he is performing as a professional stage magician in Japan with an attractive young Japanese assistant called "Bunny", who he treats with mixed amounts of kindness and condescension.
-The current Teen Titans come to speak with him, as they are looking for Raven.
+In "One Year Later", Zachary is performing as a professional stage magician in Japan with his assistant Bunny.
+The Teen Titans come to speak with him, as they are looking for Raven.
 Zachary wants nothing to do with them and does not remember his times with Eddie or the Titans fondly.
 Still, he states that Raven had come to him in Japan and began to ask him "weird questions...about herself".
-After he kicks them out, it is revealed he possesses a secret photo of Raven.
-At the last second, he tries to call Eddie back, but they have already left and he goes back to his show.

-Although Zachary has a less-than-close relationship with the Titans, he does agree to aid Robin and Ravager defeat a gang of metahumans assembled by Robin's wanna-be nemesis, Dodge.
-He also worked with other magical heroes assisting the Justice League in holding back the citizens of New Krypton, and re-empowered a mystically weakened Superman to deal with his magical foe, Atlas.

-During the incident involving the Terror Titans, Zatara became one of the imprisoned heroes forced to fight on the behest of the Clock King, who took over the Dark Side Club.
+In Terror Titans, Zachary is captured and forced to fight on the behest of the Clock King, who took over the Dark Side Club.
 Following his escape from the Dark Side Club, Zachary, along with the rest of the former captives, is offered refuge at the Titans Tower.
 Zachary, however, rejects this, under the misunderstanding that he was being forced to join the team in order to get refuge.
 He returns to Metropolis with Bunny shortly after.

-Zachary also appears in the Titans Tomorrow arc.
-He is in the Reign in Hell storyline, where he dares to attempt to banish the powerful entity Rama Kushna and is dealt heavy damage in retaliation.
-He is later forced to aid in the successful restoration of the goddess, something that left him drained and weak for a while.
+Zachary also appears in the Reign in Hell storyline, where he attempts to banish the deity Rama Kushna and is dealt heavy damage in retaliation.
+He is later forced to aid in the restoration of Rama Kushna, which leaves him drained and weak for a while.

 Zachary has appeared in Metropolis in issues of Superman.
 He was recruited by Mark Merlin to search for Prince Ra-Man.
 He assists in subduing angry, raging Kryptonians, the now-expanded citizens from the city of Kandor.

-Zachary co-stars in a back-up feature in Teen Titans alongside Black Alice and Traci 13, which began in May 2010.
+Zachary co-stars in a back-up feature in Teen Titans alongside Black Alice and Traci Thirteen, which began in May 2010.